Cqsi/qnano/README.md

 # QNano

-QNano is a lightweight 2-qubit quantum circuit simulator and gate compiler written in Rust.
+QNano is a lightweight two-qubit quantum circuit simulator and gate compiler written in Rust.

 It's designed for rapid prototyping and provides a straightforward look into state-vector manipulation.

+## Installation

 ## Key Features
 * **Universal quantum gates:** It can perform any quantum computation possible on two qubits.
 See [supported gates](#supported-gates).